-Very Low-Income Households: Households earning between 30 to 50 percent of the Area Median Income for their household size.
+Very Low-Income Households: Households earning greater than 30 percent to less than or equal to 50 percent of the area median income for their household size.

 VISION 2050: The integrated, long-range vision for managing growth and maintaining a healthy region-including the counties of King, Kitsap, Pierce, and Snohomish.
 It contains an environmental framework a numeric Regional Growth Strategy, the Multicounty Policies, and implementation actions and measures to monitor progress.